 Water damage from a roof leak doesn’t just create ugly spots on the ceiling and walls.
 Moisture leads to mold, and mold spreads.
 Worse, mold can be deadly, so it’s important to prevent it from growing from the start.
-Roof leak repairs must be make immediately.
+Roof leak repairs must be made immediately.

 At the First Sign of a Leak